 Pain relief is important as reducing pain can encourage your child to eat and drink.
 Give pain relief as below:

 - Paracetamol ("Panadol") or Ibuprofen ("Nurofen") using the dose recommended on the bottle.

 Your child may find swallowing difficult.
 Encouraging your child to drink fluids is very important.
 They may wish to drink smaller amount of fluids and should be offered drinks more often than usual.
 Warm fluids and soft foods may be easier for your child to swallow.

 Throat sprays or throat lozenges are not recommended.

 When should you see your local doctor?

-- If the sore throat persists for longer than 48 hours (2 days),
+- If the sore throat lasts for longer than 48 hours (2 days)

 - If your child is drinking poorly for longer than 24 hours (1 day)